loeffner/KOReader.patches/README.md

 By default, Project: Title first searches for dedicated folder cover images before falling back to building covers from book thumbnails. \
 This patch skips the image file search entirely. \
-If you do not intend to provide your own images, this will speed up turning pages in filebrowser (with lots of folders) significantly.
+If you do not intend to provide your own images, this will speed up turning pages in filebrowser (with lots of folders) slightly.
 </details>

 ### [🞂 2-pt-modify-item-limits.lua](project-title/2-pt-modify-item-limits.lua)